Moderation Online: Do The Opposite of r/Minecraft

 This is not the first time something like this has happened on r/Minecraft, but this is certainly the first time people have decided to do something about it.
 However, their solution is ultimately one that rarely works for longer than a couple of months, and it’s more complex moderation guidelines and stiffer rulesets.

-The truth is, regulating moderators the same way users are often regulated simply does not work.
+The truth is that regulating moderators like users are often regulated does not work.
 Moderators abide by stricter guidelines for a few months until those guidelines are ultimately forgotten about.
-Once moderators and users forget about guidelines, things return to the same place they were beforehand.
+Once moderators and users forget about guidelines, things return to where they were beforehand.

 However, it doesn’t have to be this way.
 Guidelines and bylaws rarely solve problems.
 The complexity of those guidelines can eventually make them easier to abuse.
 While this may not work nationally, trust is key to good moderation online.
 This is what r/Minecraft does not have.